Asphode1/Population_Management/README.md

 2. On the Server Properties page, Click on Security.
 Enable SQL Server and Windows Authentication mode.

-3. Under "Server proxy account", Click "Enable Proxy Account", enter "Proxy account" as `sa` and create a password, then click Ok.
+3. Under "Server proxy account", Click "Enable Proxy Account", create a "Proxy account" (default to `sa`) and create a password, then click Ok.

 ### Enable the SQL Server Auth Login:

 1. Connect to the SQL Server instance using SSMS and expand Security > Logins directory.

-2. Right-click on the `sa` account, select Properties.
+2. Right-click on the created account, select Properties.

 3. Head to the Status page.
 Enable Login settings for the account.
 Click Ok.